 Entrepreneurs, don’t fall into the ‘one-lead-user’ trap

-There aren’t many entrepreneurs out there who become entrepreneurs just by wanting to be an entrepreneur.
+There aren’t many entrepreneurs out there who become entrepreneurs just by 'wanting' to be an entrepreneur.
+Let alone be successful.

-Successful entrepreneurs mostly start off with an idea: "What if..."
-Most of them will tell you that they attribute the identification of their first business idea to their experience in a particular industry or market.
+Successful entrepreneurs mostly start off by dreaming: they find themselves asking questions like "What if...", which leads to ideas popping up.
+And most of them will tell you that they attribute the identification of that first business idea to their experience in a particular industry or market.

-Which makes sense, because when you think about it, how many times have you said to yourself: “Why isn’t this possible?” or “I wish this would exist, this would help so much” or “If this product would do this, I’d use it”.
+Which makes absolute sense.
+Because when you think about it, how many times have you said to yourself: “Why isn’t this possible”?
+Or: “I wish X would exist, this would help me so much” or “If this product would do X, I’d use it”.

 Many entrepreneurs get their ideas from observations and conversations that uncover a problem or pain point in a market they are familiar with.
 Many startups are all about making something easier, faster, better, more accessible, cheaper,...